 – Katherine Waterston as Janet “Danny” Daniels, Alien Covenant

-Is the Weyland-Yutani Corporation made up of really stupid and incredibly single-minded people hell-bent on burning through piles of money and human bodies every chance they get or am I missing something here?
-Every time they try to get an certain cranky, homicidal alien life form for their research or whatever other purposes, bad things happen and just get worse.
+Is the Weyland-Yutani Corporation made up of really stupid, willfully ignorant, and incredibly single-minded people hell-bent on burning through piles of money and human bodies every chance they get… or am I missing something here?
+Every time they try to get an certain cranky, homicidal alien life form for their research or whatever other unsavory purposes, bad things happen and just get worse.
 I could just blame the robots, but it hasn’t *always* been their fault.

 The humans on the other hand?
 Ay-yi-yi, we’re talking idiotic in increasing percentages in what, over a century of trying to bag that xenomorph and its assorted relatives?
-That’s a pretty lousy batting average. folks.
+That’s a pretty lousy batting average, folks.
 That said, the original Alien gets a big fat weekend pass for its crew’s carelessness because you got your average space truckers griping about low wages and such who had no idea about what was coming thrown into a situation they had no control of .
-Although, what the hell was Ash’s plan had the Nostromo crew somehow killed off their unwanted passenger first?
+Although, now that I think about it… what the hell was Ash’s plan had the Nostromo crew somehow killed off their unwanted passenger first?

 Granted, the current chronology of the Alien franchise means the events in Prometheus came first and brought us the unbalanced synthetic David (Michael Fassbender) who ends up even nuttier in Alien Covenant (more on that below).
 Then we get Ian Holm’s creepy, frustrated and malfunctioning Ash in 1979’s Alien followed by the Lance Henriksen’s helpful Bishop in Aliens and Alien 3, followed by Winona Ryder’s “Hey, huh?
 I’m an android?” part in Alien Resurrection.
 While Ridley Scott seems hell bent on making a few more Alien films that take place before the original, Alien Covenant manages to (wisely) swipe enough from the above films not shot by Scott to somewhat good effect.
 Still, I’m somehow left with more bad questions than good answers about a ton of important stuff.